MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-with-direct-routing-for-gcch-and-dod.md

 For additional information, see [Grant-CsOnlineVoiceRoutingPolicy](/powershell/module/teams/grant-csonlinevoiceroutingpolicy).

-Once the global voice routing policy has been defined, any outbound calls made from meetings that are organized by users in your organization will be evaluated against the voice routes associated to the PSTN usages of the global voice routing policy.
+Once the global voice routing policy has been defined, any outbound calls made from meetings organized by users in your organization will be evaluated against the voice routes associated to the PSTN usages of the global voice routing policy.
 The outbound calls will be routed according to the first voice route that matches the number pattern of the dialed phone number.

-### Step 5: Assign Audio Conferencing with Direct Routing for GCCH or DoD licenses to your users
+### Step 5: Assign Audio Conferencing with Direct Routing for GCC High or DoD licenses to your users

-To assign Audio Conferencing with Direct Routing for GCCH or DoD licenses to your user, see [Assign licenses to users](/microsoft-365/admin/manage/assign-licenses-to-users).
+To assign Audio Conferencing with Direct Routing for GCC High or DoD licenses to your user, see [Assign licenses to users](/microsoft-365/admin/manage/assign-licenses-to-users).

 ### Step 6: (Optional) See a list of Audio Conferencing numbers in Teams